seniorglez/Casio-LikeCalculatorLib/README.md

     brew install maven

 ```
-If you are using **Windows** please find your own way, I don't work with Windows and I don't know how to install maven on it.
+If you are using **Windows** download maven form the [maven website](http://maven.apache.org/download.cgi).
+And the follow the
+guide and the advice of the [installation guide](http://maven.apache.org/install.html).

 Now we can check if maven works properly